Paul has again been recommended in the 2016 edition of the Legal 500 which notes that he “excels at contentious matters such as EPO oppositions".

-Paul leads the Hi-tech team.
+Paul leads the Hi-tech team which has again been commended in the 2016 edition of the Legal 500 for its “strength in the telecoms and semiconductor sectors”.
 His clients include international blue-chip organisations, fledgling and spin-out companies and universities.

 Although Intellectual Property issues are often dauntingly complex, particularly in the area of high technology, Paul’s wealth of experience enables him to cut through the complex minefield of Intellectual Property issues and present clear business choices to his clients.